10 Blind Snakes Around The World

 Argyrophis diardii has the rare blind snake feature of laying live young, shared with Mueller’s blind snake, also found in Thailand.
 It’s relatively determined to survive, using three defensive methods: 1) stabbing with a sharp tail, 2) releasing a foul-smelling musk, and 3) wriggling furiously.
 All can be overcome if you hold your nerve.

-Argyrophis diardii is difficult to find, but like most blind snakes, they usually come to the surface post heavy rains and in humid conditions.
+Indochinese blind snakes are difficult to find, but like most blind snakes, they usually come to the surface immediately after heavy rains, and in humid conditions.
 Their diet includes insect larvae and earthworms, and while sightings are few, they’re almost certainly eaten by larger snakes themselves.

 6 Giant African blind snake